Showing posts with label education and development. Show all posts

 29:00 - Appeal to International Community

-How Does 2023 Grade 11 Selection Take Place?
+How Does 2024 Grade 11 Selection Take Place?

-We received a lot of questions about the 2023 Grade 11 Selection so this article will help you understand what is actually happening.
+We received a lot of questions about the 2024 Grade 11 Selection so this article will help you understand what is actually happening.
 PNG Insight provides some insights into how the Grade 11 selection takes place over the years.

 Note that the times are based on past writer's experiences and observations - they may change depending on the education department's present circumstances.

-2023 Grade 11 selection list PDF
+2024 Grade 11 selection list PDF www.education.gov.pg selection list 2024 pdf

-How Grade 11 selection happens
+How Grade 11 Selection Happens

+The yearly grade 11 selections take place in four stages.
 The selections start in the provinces after the Grade 10 examinations and culminate in Port Moresby where the results come out to students, parents, schools and stakeholders.

 Stage 1: Release of Grade 10 Exam Results

-Stage 2: Grade 11 selection in Port Moresby
+Stage 2: Grade 11 selection in Port Moresby & Provinces

 The selection committee takes about two weeks to select Grade 11 students for National High and Secondary Schools.

-Stage 3: Education secretary sights the selection list
+Stage 3: Education Secretary Sights the Selection List

 GES takes the list to the Education Secretary to sight and sign.
-This can take a couple of days to a week.
+This can take a couple of days to a week

 The GES works with the ICT Division to upload the file onto the Education Department website.
 This is a one-day work but can take up to a week to complete.